vishalnagda1/geopoint/README.md

 ## How to Use

-1. **First Visit**: Upload your Excel file using the upload button
+1. **First Visit**: Upload your CSV file using the upload button
 2. **Data Validation**: The app validates your data and shows any errors
+3. **Batch Processing**: Large datasets are processed in batches with progress indicator
-3. **Map View**: Successfully uploaded data is displayed on the map
+4. **Map View**: Successfully uploaded data is displayed on the map
-4. **Navigation**: Use the burger menu to:
+5. **Navigation**: Use the burger menu to:
-   - View list of all customers
+   - View list of all customers (first 100 shown for performance)
    - Click on any customer to focus on their location
    - Clear stored data
-5. **Future Visits**: Data is automatically loaded from local storage
+6. **Future Visits**: Data is automatically loaded from local storage

+## Performance Features

+- **Batch Processing**: Processes large CSV files (45,000+ records) in chunks
+- **Progressive Loading**: Shows progress during data processing
+- **Memory Management**: Optimizes localStorage usage for large datasets
+- **Efficient Rendering**: Adds map markers in batches to prevent browser freezing

 ## Local Development